brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 6 bht.md

 2. "Although God by his power upholds, and maintains, and rules, all things, yet Paul is not now speaking of the universal, but of the spiritual government which belongs to the church."
 3. "By the Spirit of sanctification, God spreads himself through all the members of the church, embraces all in his government, and dwells in all; but God is not inconsistent with himself, and therefore we cannot but be united to him into one body."

+### Philip Schaff:
+1. "The deepest ground of unity is found in the existence of one God, who has revealed Himself in the redemption of His people."
+2. "The context is decisive against any weakening of [God's] Fatherhood into 'All-Father.'"
+3. "The reference to Christians alone in 'all' strengthens both positions [of the relation of God to 'all' and the gift of Christ to 'each']."

 ### Archibald T. Robertson:
 1. "Not a separate God for each nation or religion.
 One God for all men."
 2. "See here the Trinity again (Father, Jesus, Holy Spirit)."